JingChengGu/JingChengGu/README.md

 <h1>Hi there, I'm Jason! 👋 </h1>
 I am currently a junior studying Data Science at UC San Diego (UCSD).
 I have a passion for learning new technologies and using data to find solutions to real world challenges.

+<h2>Get to know me:</h2>

 - I am currently working on my Google Data Analytics Certificate.
 - I am currently looking for summer 2023 internship opportunities in the feilds of data analysis, data analytics, and software engineering.
 - 2023 Goal: Contribute more to Open Source projects.
-- Fun fact: I love to play the guitar and sing.
+- Fun fact: I love singing and playing the guitar.

 <h2>Skills:</h2>